 If you’ll forgive the screeching shift in metaphors, there is a tendency in some areas to treat authors like cattle – natural producers who can be milked profitably, calve manuscripts regularly, and be replaced easily should they fall short of expectation.
 This is understandable from a business perspective, healthy for the herd, but it can be dehumanising and cruel to the writers whose individuality, artistic freedom, and dignity might well have been stripped in the process.

 Yep, it’s that old balance between ‘integrity’ and ‘success’.
 Where do you lie?
 To what should you aspire?

 I’m not a savvy businessman by nature.
 Money does not breed in my hands.
 It would perhaps serve me better to seek a full-time editorial position at a publisher.
 I’d get so much work!
-I’d also have a regular wage, paid holidays— Hell, I might even get free eye-tests.
-I’d certainly be able to leave my current day job.
+I’d also have a regular wage, paid holidays— hell, I might even get free eye-tests.
+I’d certainly be able to leave my current job.
 But then there are other effects, other consequences of putting myself in harness.
 Most publishers are centralised in big cities and, for some reason, they seem to prefer editing to happen on-site.
 I don’t want to uproot my family.
 And should the business go bust?
 Let’s face it, we’re not living in stable economic times.
 I’d be knackered.

 No. Independence is the way for me.
 Or agility, at least.
 Manoeuvrabilty.
 The free lance and the open road.

 (In other words: where is this dreadful screed going, and what difference does it make to you?
 Sheesh.
 Writing is hard.)